"We are not so much to regard the Ecce, how great it is, as Gaudiam, what joy is in it; that is the point we are to speak to."

 Bishop Lancelot Andrewes, OMT, 1568-73, Translator of the King James' Bible

 In the School Statutes of 1561 article XXV states, “These shall be taught in the said school children of all nations and countries indifferently”.
-We put into practice this vision of our Anglican foundation, in a Twenty First Century context developing a culture that is tolerant, open, and caring through a rich tapestry of activities.
+We put into practice this vision of our spiritual foundation, in a Twenty First Century context developing a culture that is tolerant, open, and caring through a rich tapestry of activities.
 We promote an enquiring, critical and sympathetic approach to the study of religion throughout the School.